 - Numeric fields are converted to the double data type in ArcGIS.

 - Excel tables behave in the same way as other tables that don't have an ObjectID field.
-This means you will be unable to edit, perform relates, or make selections on the map.
+This means you cannot edit, perform relates, or make selections on the map.

 - Excel file support in ArcGIS uses Microsoft OLE DB Provider for Jet 4.0 and its supporting Excel Indexed Sequential Access Method (ISAM) driver.
 For more information on the Microsoft OLE DB Provider for Jet 4.0 and its supporting Excel ISAM, visit Microsoft Support.

 - You can directly export to Excel by using Table to Excel from the Geoprocessing Model & Script Tool Gallery.
 You can also export tabular data to dBASE format, which can be opened in Excel 97/2003 and saved as an .xls file.
 Microsoft discontinued support for .dbf files in Office 2007.